Philadelphia Workers’ Compensation Lawyers

 • Wage loss and disability benefit disputes: Disagreements over whether an injured worker is entitled to temporary or ongoing wage replacement.

-• Termination, suspension, or modification of benefits: Challenges to benefit reductions or attempts by insurers to stop benefits prematurely.
+• Termination, suspension, or modification of benefits: Challenges to reductions or attempts by insurers to stop benefits prematurely.

 • Appeals before Workers’ Compensation Judges and appellate courts: Litigation involving contested claims, medical evidence disputes, and legal interpretation of the Act.